 Kagan said it seemed to her that the government's strongest argument is that whatever precautions the challengers have to take under the new law, like not using the phone, they would have had to do the same under the old law.

 Chief Justice John Roberts repeatedly admonished Jaffer with the observation that his clients "are not being monitored."
-They are being "incidentally monitored," he said.
+They are being "incidentally monitored."

 "I don't think that's exactly right," replied Jaffer.
 "The whole point of this statute was to allow the government to collect Americans' international communications."
 Indeed, he said, President George W. Bush "threatened to veto the law when it was proposed that Americans' communications should be segregated in some way."